Saxon (band): Battering Ram, Thunderbolt, Inspirations, Carpe Diem (2015–2022)

-More Inspirations, Hell, Fire and Damnation and next album (2023–present)
+More Inspirations, Hell, Fire and Damnation and Gods of Thunder (2023–present)

 The follow-up covers album More Inspirations was released on 24 March 2023, with a further new studio album to be released in 2024.
+During this time, Saxon toured Europe with German thrash metal band Rage as support.

 On 10 March 2023, the band announced guitarist Paul Quinn's retirement from touring, although they stated that he would continue his work in the studio.
 Diamond Head guitarist Brian Tatler was announced as their touring guitarist, but would continue to remain a member of his main band.
 Byford said that the band began the demo sessions for the next album.
 The resulting album titled Hell, Fire and Damnation was released on 19 January 2024.
 Saxon promoted the album by joining Judas Priest and Uriah Heep on the European Metal Masters tour in the spring of 2024, followed by a headlining North American tour (again with Uriah Heep).
 Tatler has since become a permanent member.

 In February 2025, Byford revealed that Saxon have begun writing new material for their next album, which they plan to release around late 2026.
+In 2025, the band participated in the Hell's Heroes music festival held at the White Oak Music Hall in Houston.
+On 20 July, 2026, Saxon revealed the album's title, Gods of Thunder, scheduled for a January 2027 release.